-A thermostat is a component that regulates the flow of engine coolant through the engine.
-You may often times hear the phrase “the thermostat was stuck open or closed.”
-The thermostat is an incredibly important player in the operation of your vehicle’s engine.
+A car thermostat regulates the flow of coolant through the engine and is an incredibly important player in the operation of your vehicle’s engine.
+You may hear the phrase “the thermostat was stuck open or closed.”
 When the engine has been sitting for a while and is not warm, the thermostat will be closed.
 Once the engine is running and reaches a certain operating temperature, a sensor inside the thermostat will cause it to open, allowing coolant to flow to and from the radiator, decreasing the temperature so it can be recirculated through the engine again.
-This constant flow (in conjunction with several other cooling system components) is what keeps your vehicle’s engine functioning at the optimum temperature.
+This constant flow (in conjunction with several other cooling system components) keeps your vehicle’s engine functioning at the optimum temperature.

-As you can see, the opening and closing of the thermostat at the correct times is very critical to maintaining proper engine temperature.
-In the event that it happens to be “stuck” closed, naturally there is no way for coolant to be circulated through the radiator and eventually back through the engine causing extremely hot engine temperatures.
-Likewise, if the opposite problem arises in that the thermostat is “stuck” open, the flow of coolant is constant resulting in the vehicle’s engine temperature never reaching an optimum level of heat, creating performance problems and accelerating the wear-down of parts.
-There are 4 common symptoms associated with a bad or failing thermostat that will alert you that service is due.
+The opening and closing of the thermostat at the correct time are critical to maintaining proper engine temperature.
+In the event the thermostat happens to become “stuck” closed, there is no way for coolant to be circulated through the radiator and eventually back through the engine, which causes extremely hot engine temperatures.
+Likewise, if the thermostat is “stuck” open, the flow of coolant is constant, it results in the vehicle’s engine temperature never reaching an optimum level of heat, creating performance problems and accelerating the wear-down of parts.
+There are 4 common symptoms associated with a bad or failing thermostat.

-The first and potentially most alarming symptom will be the temperature gauge reading being high into the red within the first 15 minutes of your vehicle engine running.
-This is often the very first sign that the thermostat is not functioning properly.
+The first and potentially most alarming symptom will be the temperature gauge reading high into the red within the first 15 minutes of your vehicle engine running.
+This is often the first sign that the thermostat is not functioning properly.
 It means coolant isn’t entering the engine because the thermostat is stuck closed, and your car can suffer engine damage fast.

-Erratic temperature fluctuations can also occur causing dramatic spikes and drops in temperature which eventually leads to poor engine performance.
-In this case you may see the temperature abnormally low at one point and shortly after climb to an abnormally high level.
+Erratic temperature fluctuations can also occur, causing dramatic spikes and drops in temperature that eventually lead to poor engine performance and reduced gas mileage.
+In this case, you may see the temperature abnormally low at one point and, shortly after, climb to an abnormally high level.
 The thermostat itself isn’t stuck in any one position, but it will still produce false readings and cause issues with coolant regulation.

-Another indication may also be leaking coolant which can be caused by the thermostat not allowing coolant to flow when it is stuck in the closed position.
+Another indication may be leaking coolant, which can occur when the thermostat does not allow coolant to flow when stuck in the closed position.
 This can be noticeable in a variety of locations, but most commonly around the thermostat housing.
-This can eventually cause other coolant hoses to leak as well resulting in coolant often times leaking on the ground under your vehicle.
+It can eventually cause other coolant hoses to leak as well, often resulting in coolant leaking on the ground under your vehicle.

-Replacing a thermostat is a fairly inexpensive repair to make to your vehicle, preventing potentially thousands of dollars in engine damage due to excessive heat.
-If any of the above symptoms sound familiar to you, it may be time to have an expert mechanic from YourMechanic come to your home or office to diagnose your vehicle.
+Thermostat replacement is a fairly inexpensive repair to make to your vehicle, preventing potentially thousands of dollars in engine damage due to excessive heat.
+If any of the above symptoms sound familiar to you, it may be time to have an expert mechanic diagnose your vehicle.